paoloferrari-unibs/PN4AD/README.md

 The dataset is intended to support research on industrial communication networks, PROFINET-based automation systems, network validation procedures, and data-driven analysis of industrial Ethernet infrastructures.

 This release currently includes a .csv file containing anonymized plant-level and line-level information.
-The detailed description is reported by the scientific paper available in <a href="https://www.mdpi.com/3904334" target="_blank">MDPI Netowork journal</a>
+The detailed description is reported by the scientific paper available in <a href="https://www.mdpi.com/3904334" target="_blank">MDPI Network journal</a>

 NOTE: See Data Availability section for more details about distribution policy.